About Queen of Swords

-A universal symbol for transformation.
-Butterflies are shown on the queen and king of sword cards, and typically indicate a change in the thoughts of the querent, or someone close in the querent's life.
-Butterflies go through several changes and transformation before they develop into their final state of beauty.
-They are a symbol that we as human do the same thing to reach our end goal and to obtain a better way of thought and living.
-See other butterflies in the cards.
+Butterfly: A universal symbol for transformation.
+Butterflies are shown on the queen and king of sword cards, and typically indicate a change in the thoughts of the querent, or someone close in the querent’s life.
+Butterflies go through several changes and transformations before they develop into their final state of beauty.
+They are a symbol that we as humans do the same thing to reach our end goal and to obtain a better way of thought and living.
+Get more about symbolic butterfly meanings here.

-A long-standing symbol of purity, promise, and beauty.
+Rose: A long-standing symbol of purity, promise, and beauty.
 The rose symbol meanings deal with the promise of new beginnings and hope.
-We must also take the thorns into consideration - with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
-Overall, the rose is a poignant symbol of the beauty that is ready to unfold within each of our hearts, and a reminder that we must take the opportunity to savor the beauty around us.
-More roses in the cards.
+We must also take the thorns into consideration – with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
+Overall, the rose is a poignant symbol of the beauty that is ready to unfold within each of our hearts and a reminder that we must take the opportunity to savor the beauty around us.
+Get more about symbolic rose meanings here.

-Water is a symbol of emotion and the subconscious.
+Waterfall: Water is a symbol of emotion and the subconscious.
 Therefore, waterfalls deal with the constant running and flowing movement of our emotions and the stirring movements of our deeper minds.
-Observing the nature of waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path - rocks, trees, any debris in the midst of a waterfall is subject to its pull.
+Observing the nature of waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path – rocks, trees, any debris in the midst of a waterfall is subject to its pull.
 This is symbolic that we must not let our emotions run away from us.
 Further, the waterfall leads to a plummeting drop and a crashing end against jagged rocks.
-This is a lesson that when we are not in control of our emotions and thoughts then they control us - potentially leading us down a rocky demise.
-Float through more waterfalls in the cards.
+This is a lesson that when we are not in control of our emotions and thoughts then they control us – potentially leading us down a rocky demise.
+More about the symbolism of water here.